davidly/cpm_compilers/README.md

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; nearly all these compilers require them.
 Some compilers require a ^Z / 0x1a at the end of files.
 Again, if you see build errors this may be the problem.

+Note: the Cowgol 0.6.1 and DX-FORTH compilers have not yet been tested with NTVCM and the benchmark and build scripts don't yet exist.

 Here are runtimes for the benchmarks in milliseconds for a 4Mhz Z80 as emulated by [NTVCM](https://github.com/davidly/ntvcm/)

 ![chart](https://github.com/davidly/cpm_compilers/assets/1497921/a664bb1e-18e8-4b1a-953b-feafc5087382)